orourkekyle/homework_1/README.md

+# 00 homework_1

+This project is a basic mock-business webpage, written in HTML5 and CSS.
+The goal (as stated below) was to inspect the code presented to us and find ways to improve it.
+While working through the project, semantic HTML elements were used to replace old elements, a more friendly title was incorporated and the CSS was condensed and reorganized to match the flow of the HTML.

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.